 After orientation is over, your instructor will share dev team assignments and you will group up with the members of your preassigned dev team on Discord or on campus.
-Every week, you will be part of a dev team.
+In every course section, you will be part of a dev team.
 Once you've found all the members of your dev team and joined the correct channel on Discord, you'll be ready to do your dev team standup.

 9:05-9:15: Dev Team Standup Connectivity Debugging Session

 Dev team standup happens every day, too.
 Generally, it's an opportunity to discuss technical issues you might be facing, things you've learned, and anything you might be excited or frustrated about.
 Today, it's an opportunity to get to know your fellow students a little better.
 Your instructor will let you know where you should group up, whether on campus or on Discord.

 If you are an online student, your first step is to connect to the voice channel for your dev team.
 When you are in the voice channel, you will have the option to video chat.
 We ask that you video chat unless you are having internet bandwidth or other difficulties that prevent you from doing so.
 The next step is to check in with other members of your dev team to make sure that they've connected to the dev team standup channel as well.
 If not, try to help other members of your team troubleshoot any connectivity issues.
 You will likely deal with remote connectivity issues at least occasionally during the program, whether it involves your set up or your pair's.
 If anything comes up, this is a good time to practice!
 Troubleshooting technical issues beyond code is a huge part of being part of a programmer so take the time to help everyone get connected first.

 9:15-9:30: Dev Team Standup